hyperonecom/h1-cli/docs/disk.md

 ## h1 disk tag delete

-Delete a tag of disk
+Delete a tag of Disk

 ### Syntax